-1. A student who is unsuccessful on a clinical experience will receive a grade of "NCR" for that experience.

-- 2. If at any time, a CI or SCCE/CCCE request that the student not continue at the site because of performance or professional issue, the DCE and ADCE will immediately investigate the situation and determine an appropriate course of action based on the clinical education manual. - 3.
-Students receiving a "NCR" grade for a clinical experience course will be required to repeat the entire clinical experience. - 4.
+- 1. A student who is unsuccessful on a clinical experience will receive a grade of "NCR" for that experience. - 2.
+If at any time, a CI or SCCE/CCCE request that the student not continue at the site because of performance or professional issue, the DCE and ADCE will immediately investigate the situation and determine an appropriate course of action based on the clinical education manual. - 3.
+Students receiving a "NCR" grade for a clinical experience course may have to repeat the number of hours that were deemed unsatisfactory or incomplete, which could include the full clinical rotation.
+The clinical education team, with consultation of the faculty and administration, will make the final decision. - 4.
 Students may not be allowed to restart the clinical experience until the DCE/ADCE has determined if the student must remediate any specific physical therapy competencies, whether through an Independent Study course or the use of Standardized Patient experience. - 5.
 Remediation will delay the student's progress to graduation and extend the program completion date.
 Additional tuition may be charged for remediation of physical therapy competencies that require enrollment in an Independent Study course and/or the use of a Standardized Patient Experience.
 Students who must repeat a clinical experience course will be charged full tuition for the repeated course. - 6.
 The location, length and type of clinical experience that will be used to substitute for the remediation clinical experience will be determined by the DCE/ADCE in consultation with the core faculty, faculty advisor and Program Chair.
-Assignment dates and location will be based on availability of sites. - 7.
-Students that are provided an opportunity to repeat a failed clinical experience may be required to complete weekly check-in assignments with the DCE for the length of the experience. - 8.
+Assignment dates and location will be based on availability of sites.

+- 7. Students that are provided an opportunity to repeat a failed clinical experience may be required to complete weekly check-in assignments with the DCE for the length of the experience. - 8.
 The student will be referred to the Student Progress Committee by the faculty with recommendations, and that committee will review the recommendations. - 9.
-Once the committee meets, these findings will be forwarded to the Program Chair and or the CHS Dean, following the University guidelines, outlined in the catalog.
+Once the committee meets, these findings will be forwarded to the Program Chair and or the CHS Dean, following the University guidelines outlined in the catalog.
 Recommendations may include enrollment in the remediation independent study course, starting the program over, returning the following year to progress with a different cohort, or dismissal from the program. - 10.
 The student will be permitted to continue didactic work with their cohort the semester following the unsuccessful clinical experience. - 11.
 During the next regularly scheduled clinical experience, the student will register for the same clinical experience that was previously failed.
 Course syllabus and requirements will remain the same.
 The student will be financially responsible for repeating the course. - 12.
 If successful, the student will continue to progress with their cohort and will continue to take clinical education courses sequentially.
-The final clinical experience will occur following the completion of didactic work in the summer of the final (3rd) year of the program.

-13. If the student receives 2 "NCR" grades in any 2 clinical experiences, the student will be subject to dismissal from the PT program and follow due process procedure outlined in the University Catalog.
+The final clinical experience will occur following the completion of didactic work in the summer of the final (3rd) year of the program. - 13.
+If the student receives 2 "NCR" grades in any 2 clinical experiences, the student will be subject to dismissal from the PT program and follow due process procedure outlined in the University Catalog.